patilpushkarp/aa-project/aa/reg_f_files/data_preprocessing.md

 Following data preprocessing operations needs to be performed on the
 data:

+1. Non-relevant columns will be removed which include *Based*, *Name*.
+2. Highly Correlated features will be removed.
+3. Some columns such as *transfer.value* needs special treatment.
+4. Remove columns with near zero variance.

 ``` r
 ## Remove unnecessary columns
 remove.columns <- c("X", "Based", "Name")